PaulSnow/DXC--hush-lightwalletd/README.md

 ```
 rpcuser=user-CHANGETHIS
 rpcpassword=pass-CHANGETHIS
-rpcport=18031
+rpcport=18031 # this if for HUSH, change it for other HSC's
 server=1
 txindex=1
+addressindex=1 # required for the newest lightwalletd code
 rpcworkqueue=256
 rpcallowip=127.0.0.1
 rpcbind=127.0.0.1
 ```

 Then start `hushd` in your command window.
-You might need to run with `-reindex` the first time if you are enabling the `txindex` or `insightexplorer` options for the first time.
+You might need to run with `-reindex` the first time if you are enabling `-addressindex` option for the first time.
 The reindex might take a while.
+A fresh sync is usually the fastest way to enable `-addressindex`, instead of doing a reindex.

 #### 2. Compile lightwalletd
 Run the build script.